the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `describe ()` - function in [Jasmine](https://stackoverflow.com/questions/12209582/the-describe-keyword-in-javascript) framework used for testing

 `dutch auction` - a descending price auction; an auctioneer starts with a very high price, incrementally lowering the price until someone places a bid

+`elliptic curve` - [elliptic curve cryptography](https://medium.com/coinmonks/learn-how-to-code-elliptic-curve-cryptography-a952dfdc20ab) with fastecdsa library

 `enums` - useful to model choice and keep track of state/can be declared outside of a contract